H-1B Visa Interview Questions Guide for 2025

 • Sample answer: Yes, absolutely.
 I have them right here.

-• Sample answer: I earned my degree in computer sciences at Yale University in Connecticut.
+• Sample answer: I earned my degree in computer sciences in 2018 at Yale University in Connecticut.

 • Did you have any internships during your time studying?